PhilipQuirke/verified_transformers/mixed_model.md

 What algorithm has a trained mixed (addition and subtraction) model learnt that allows to perform both addition and subtraction accurately?

 ## Initial facts and working assumptions
-We investigation model ins1_mix_d6_l3_h4_t40K which answers 6-digit question.
+We investigated model ins1_mix_d6_l3_h4_t40K which answers 6-digit addition and subtraction question.
 Some initial thoughts:
 - Read section 4.3 of https://arxiv.org/pdf/2402.02619.pdf
 - For an n digit question the answer is n+2 tokens long e.g. 66666+66666=+1333332
   - We name the answer tokens An+1 to A0
 - We assume model is accurate (We know it can do 1M Qs for add and sub.
 This is evidence not proof of accuracy)
-  - We assume each answer token is accurate
+  - So we assume each answer token is accurate
-- The first answer token is An+1 (aka A_max, A7 for 6-digit questions) is always "+" or "-" representing a positive or negative answer
+- The first answer token is An+1 (aka A_max, aka **sign**, A7 for 6-digit questions).
+It is always "+" or "-" representing a positive or negative answer
 - Model must pay attention to the **operator** token (+ or -) to understand whether to do a addition or subtraction calculation
 - Model must accurately predict three distinct classes of questions:
   - Addition : Answer is positive.
 A_max is "+"
   - Subtraction where D >= D' : Answer is positive.
-A_max is "+"
+A_max is "+".
+Aka positive-answer-subtraction.
   - Subtraction where D < D' : Answer is negative.
-A_max is "-"
+A_max is "-".
+Aka negative-answer-subtraction.
 - For subtraction questions:
   - The model must determine if D < D' before token A_max
   - D < D' is calculated as Dn < D'n or (Dn = D'n and (Dn-1 < D'n-1 or (Dn-2 = D'n-1 and ( ...